DHARPA-Project/lumy/README.md

 All front end Typescript packages are in `packages` directory, except the `jupyterlab-extension` package which is in `applications` directory.

-All back end Python packages are in `backend`.

 JSON schema files are in `schema/json`.

 ### Front end packages